 2. Early accounts of the resurrection

-- The creed is dated back within months of Jesus’ death.
+- The creed is dated back to months after Jesus’ death.

 3. The tomb was empty

 - When the disciples began proclaiming Jesus rose, his opponents said, “The disciples stole the body” (Matthew 28:13).
-They’re conceding that the tomb was empty and trying to explain how it got empty.
+They conceded that the tomb was empty and tried to explain how it got empty.

 - Everybody concedes the tomb was empty.
 Therefore the issue is how it got empty.

-- The conviction of the disciples that they encountered the resurrected Jesus was either truth or lie.
+- The disciples’ conviction that they encountered the resurrected Jesus was either truth or lie.
 People don’t die, painfully at that, to propagate a lie.
 Most of the Apostles, as well as other Christians, died horribly because they wouldn’t give up their faith.

 - There are nine ancient sources inside and outside the New Testament, confirming and corroborating the conviction of the disciples that they encountered the risen Christ.